hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 # Motivation
 [motivation]: #motivation

+As interest in Sawtooth grows, it continues to be important to provide robust SDKs to enable developers to innovate on the platform.
+Since iOS is one of the most popular application platforms, it is crucial to extend Sawtooth to support native iOS application development.

-As the interest in Sawtooth grows, so does the demand for native mobile applications that can create and submit valid transactions.
-Additionally, the introduction of Hyperledger Grid has expanded the possibility for mobile use cases for the Sawtooth platform.
-The creation of a Swift SDK will facilitate the development of native applications for iOS and fulfill a need from the community.
+Additionally, the introduction of Hyperledger Grid has expanded the possibility for supply chain use cases for the Sawtooth platform.
+Many of these use cases may be well suited to mobile clients, allowing on-site professionals at manufacturing or logistics facilities to interact with a Sawtooth application.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation